Interface

 Inheritance

-Defined with inherit keyword
+Defined with the inherit keyword

 Last updated